Want to create an online course? You are going to LOVE these statistics!

 This is a great opportunity for you to make an EVEN BETTER SOLUTION than what exists in the market right now.

-Could you find a way to talk to people who have taken those courses and find out what was not good about that course?
+Could you talk to people who have taken those courses and find out what was not good about that course?

 What questions did they still have after taking that course?